Project

 Actions #2

-Updated by MofoMan2000 about 13 years ago
+Updated by MofoMan2000 over 13 years ago

 Neato.
 As I recall the developers were considering killing OpenCL because of the relatively minor performance increase it offered.
 This could add to the small list of reasons to keep it around.